DLweighting/Distribution-Learning-based-weighting/readme.md

 ## Introduction

 This repository is used to reproduce the results of the Distribution-Learning-based-weighting (DLW) method, including simulations and real data.
-Note that the baselines are implemented in R and the DLW method is implemented in Python.
+Note that the baselines are implemented in R, and the DLW method is implemented in python.

 ## Requirements
 The code was tested with R 3.6.1, python 3.7 and pytorch 1.7.0.
-Please install the dependencies for R and Python first.
+Please install the dependencies for R and python first.

 ```
 # install R packages